swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

   }
 }
 ```
-This method is not recommended since this can all be accmplished using the account and job endpoints.
+This method is not recommended since this can all be accomplished using the account and job endpoints.

 All the SDKs provide simple interfaces for ensuring the correct data is returned in the response.
 There are also sample tests that walk through how to attach envelope_ids in responses.

 #### Querying Messages by Cardholder

-Since it is commmon for multile jobs to be running simultaneously, it is oftentimes easiest to query multiple job messages at once.
+Since it is common for multiple jobs to be running simultaneously, it is oftentimes easiest to query multiple job messages at once.
 Since every job message is accompanied by its id, it's a relatively simple exercise to route the messages to the right component that manages each job.

 Endpoint: GET /messages/cardholders/:cardholder\_id